EmilHvitfeldt/smltar/docs/04_stemming.md

 ## Handling punctuation when stemming

 Punctuation contains information that can be used in text analysis.
-Punctuation *is* typically less information-dense than the words themselves and thus it is often removed early in a text mining analysis project, but it's worth thinking through the impact of punctuation specifically on stemming.
+Punctuation *is* typically less information-dense than the words themselves, and thus it is often removed early in a text mining analysis project, but it's worth thinking through the impact of punctuation specifically on stemming.
 Think about words like `"they're"` and `"child's"`.

 \index{preprocessing!challenges}We've already seen how punctuation and stemming can interact with our small example of "The Fir-Tree"; none of the stemming strategies we've discussed so far have recognized `"tree's"` as belonging to the same stem as `"trees"` and `"tree"`.